ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildSRW.rst

    | use_raphrrr_sfc.exe        | Uses RAP and HRRR surface fields to replace the surface fields in FV3LAM.   |
    |                            | This is only used for starting the RRFS surface cycling.                    |
    +----------------------------+-----------------------------------------------------------------------------+

-..
-COMMENT: What does ufs_srweather_app.settings do?
-   - precipitable hydrometeor analysis?
-   - What does the update_ice.exe description mean?

 .. _CMakeApproach: